genesisdayrit/fundamentals-drills/bugfix/README.md

 ## Assignment

-This assignment is defined in a file called `bugfun.ts`.
+This assignment is defined in a file called `bugfix.ts`.
 It contains a single function written in TypeScript that has several bugs in it.
-Your job is to fix the bugs in the function such that the tests in `bugfun.test.ts` pass.
+Your job is to fix the bugs in the function such that the tests in `bugfix.test.ts` pass.

 ## Definition of "Done"